 Donald was born on February 2, 1937, in Linden, Texas, and grew up in Los Angeles where he attended Dorsey High School.
 He went on to play at the University of Southern California where he was a member of USC’s first of ten national championships and became a member of the USC Hall of Fame and earn a 2015 Baseball Life Time Achievement Winner.

 Don played with 2 MLB teams the Chicago White Sox and the Baltimore Orioles where they won the 1969 World Series.
 Don is also a member of the Orioles Hall of Fame.

 Mr. Buford worked as the first-base coach for four years and later served under Robinson with the Orioles and Washington Nationals.
 He also served as a minor-league manager several times and worked with the Orioles in player development for a few years in the 1990s.
 Don also was the director of

 MLB Urban Youth Academy for 4 years Doug Takaragawa is from Los Angles and has had a long-standing career in baseball.
 He began playing at

 an early age and continued through to Azusa Pacific College.

 He is best known as an international Major League Baseball scout.
-He worked as the Scouting Supervisor for a number of teams including, Pittsburgh Pirates, Cleveland Indians, and the Philadelphia Phillies.
+He worked as the Scouting Supervisor for a number of teams including, the Pittsburgh Pirates, the Cleveland Indians, and the Philadelphia Phillies.
 While with Phillies, he was in charge of international scouting.
-He scouted for the San Diego Padres and Texas
+He scouted for the San Diego Padres and Texas Rangers as well.